infinitered/solidarity/README.md

 -------

 ## Install
-Install command globally, OR use via `node_modules`.
+Install the command globally OR use via `node_modules`.
 It's suggested you install your snapshot plugins in the same place.

 Note:
 Node.js version must be >= `7.6.0`.